Zy3122971650/Hallo-World/README.md

 # Hello-World
-The first attempt in GitHub
+My first attempt in GitHub.
-I am a student come from china.1
+I am a student from China.
-2017/12/30  Start my dream
+2017/12/30  Start my dream.